 |Alamance Community College||1247 Jimmie Kerr Road, Graham, North Carolina, 27253-8000||No||No||16|

-Here is one possible path to becoming a veterinary technician in North Carolina:
+Here is one common path to becoming a veterinary technician in North Carolina:

 After becoming a registered veterinary technician (RVT) in North Carolina, there are a number of job opportunities available.

-As mentioned above, the Bureau of Labor Statistics (BLS 2014) expects this occupation to grow 30% between 2012 and 2022, resulting in 25,000 new positions nationally.
-If this growth rate is applied to the number of vet techs currently employed in N.C.
-(3,070), this will result in 921 new positions.
+As mentioned above, the Bureau of Labor Statistics (BLS 2015) expects this occupation to grow 19% between 2014 and 2024.
+If this growth rate is applied to the number of vet techs currently employed in NC (3,070), this will result in 583 new positions.

 Here are the top-employing regions in North Carolina for veterinary technicians (BLS 2013):